Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Modeling problems with endogenous and exogenous uncertainties

-In addition to information revelation, Type 2 uncertainty also encompasses problems where the information structure is altered by modifying the support of decision variables and changing the objective or constraint coefficients. \citet{hellemo2018} report a 2SSP problem where the recourse costs depend on first stage decisions \citep{ntaimo2012stochastic}. \citet{gustafsson2005contingent} present a model for contingent portfolio programming, a project scheduling problem where projects can be expanded or terminated before they are finished.
-The decisions thus affect the decision spaces of future decision variables, resulting in additional consistency constraints, e.g., that a project can be continued in period $t$ only if it was ongoing in period $t-1$.

-Type 1 endogenous uncertainty is more challenging from a mathematical modeling standpoint because the uncertain events depend on earlier decisions, which, in turn, precludes a scenario tree-based representation as the scenario probabilities in a tree cannot depend on decisions.
+Type 1 endogenous uncertainty is more challenging from a mathematical modeling standpoint because the uncertain events themselves depend on earlier decisions.
+Consequently, a scenario tree-based representation cannot be posed, as the scenario probabilities in a scenario tree cannot depend on decisions.
 Therefore, the well-established solution techniques for MSSP cannot be directly applied to these problems.

-Despite these challenges, some discussion on Type 1 endogenous uncertainty is found in the literature. \citet{Peeta2010} discuss the fortification of a structure in a network, where the probability of failure depends on the fortification decision. \citet{lauritzen2001representing} present the ``pig farm problem'', where the health of a pig depends on the treatment decisions, introducing the concept of limited memory influence diagrams (LIMID), thus relaxing the no-forgetting assumption in influence diagrams.
-The no-forgetting assumption states that when making a decision, all prior decisions and outcomes of uncertain events are known.
-This assumption is a significant limitation in distributed decision-making and leads to computational challenges in multi-period problems where the decisions towards the end are conditional on the full history of the problem. \citet{dupacova2006optimization} presents a summary of problems with Type 1 uncertainties and \citet{escudero2020some} presents solution approaches to multi-stage problems where the first-stage decisions influence the scenario probabilities in later stages.
+Despite these challenges, some discussion on Type 1 endogenous uncertainty is found in the literature. \citet{Peeta2010} discuss the fortification of a structure in a network, where the probability of failure depends on the fortification decision. \citet{dupacova2006optimization} presents a summary of problems with Type 1 uncertainties and \citet{escudero2020some} present solution approaches to multi-stage problems where the first-stage decisions influence the scenario probabilities in later stages.
 Examples of such problems can be found in \citet{zhou2022stochastic} and \citet{li2023strategic}.
 Finally, reformulations and custom algorithms for various Type 1 problems are further summarized in \citet{hellemo2018}.
-However, none of these approaches is easily generalizable to different problems.
+However, these approaches assume specific relationships between decisions and probabilities and result in non-convex nonlinear formulations.
+Consequently, these approaches are not easily generalizable to different problems.